Bakuutin/submarino/README.md

     -H "Content-Type: application/json" \
     -d '{ "jsonrpc": "2.0", "method": "Filecoin.ChainHead", "params": [], "id": 1 }'
   ```
 - Set `FILECOIN_LOTUS_BINARY` if you want the server to spawn the lite node automatically, or expose an existing RPC endpoint via `FILECOIN_RPC_URL`.
+When no custom RPC is provided, Submarino defaults to running `lotus daemon --lite` from your `$PATH`; set `FILECOIN_AUTO_SPAWN=false` to disable this behavior.
 - On boot, `index.js` loads `filecoin.js`, waits for the chain head, and pushes a JSON snapshot of trusted peers via `Filecoin.ClientImport`.
 Snapshot files live under `.filecoin/snapshots`.
+- Once the MCP server is running, call `GET /filecoin/health` to confirm Lotus is reachable.
+A `200` response includes the latest height, RPC endpoint, and tipset keys; `503`/`500` indicates the RPC is still warming up or unreachable (logs also stream under the `[filecoin]` prefix).
+- Need a local dev target?
+Run `npm run mock:filecoin` to boot a JSON-RPC stub on `http://127.0.0.1:1234/rpc/v0`, then start the MCP server with `FILECOIN_AUTO_SPAWN=false` to exercise the integration without a full Lotus install.

 ### Ingest & query knowledge (optional)
    ```bash